GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Methodology

-To estimate the model parameters of GLProtein, we adopt the masked protein modelling object and global protein triplet objective to construct the overall model.
+\paragraph{Pre-training Objective.} To estimate the model parameters of GLProtein, we adopt the masked protein modelling object and global protein triplet objective to construct the overall model.
 We jointly optimize the overall objective as follows: